 Ohio White Collar Crimes (like Forgery and Counterfeiting)

 White collar crimes are fairly common in the state of Ohio.
-If you are accused of committing a white collar crime, you may be tried by the state court if the sum of money involved isn’t significant.
-The federal government only steps in when the sum involved is astronomical or when public figures are involved in the crime, or if the crime has been committed across multiple states.
+If you are accused of committing a white collar crime involving an insignificant sum of money, you may be tried by the state court.
+The federal government only steps in when the sum involved is astronomical, when public figures are involved in the crime, or if the crime has been committed across multiple states.

 Drinking and Driving

 Drinking while under the influence of alcohol, sadly, remains a common felony crime in the state of Ohio.
-You are breaking the law if you operate a vehicle, streetcar and trackless trolley in the state when under the influence of alcohol and/or a drug.
+It is against Ohio law to operate a vehicle, streetcar, and trackless trolley when under the influence.
 The quantity of alcohol, of course, has to be beyond a certain limit set by law.

 While drinking and driving may be charged as a misdemeanor for the first time, repeated offenses are considered to be 4th or 3rd degree felonies.
 12